-[Instructions/Remove: Use this section for further documentation of the research data set.
-Include any additional notes regarding the data set in general, circumstances not covered by the flags and comment codes, or specific data that were coded with the CSM “See Metadata” comment code.
-Any data coded CSM must have a corresponding statement in this section..
-You may include the NERRQAQC macro metadata sheets or any other information regarding significant weather events, maintenance activities, etc that may have affected the weather station and data collected.
-Include the following excerpts:]

 Data are missing due to equipment or associated specific sensors not being deployed, equipment failure, time of maintenance or calibration of equipment, or repair/replacement of a sampling station platform.
 Any NANs in the dataset stand for “not a number” and are the result of low power, disconnected wires, or out of range readings.
 If additional information on missing data is needed, contact the Research Coordinator at the reserve submitting the data.